The Best Referral Guide You'll Ever Read

 A great referral program strategy requires a comprehensive promotion management system that can be connected with various data sources and distribution channels.
 It should also enable launching referral programs at scale.

 The promotion management software is the basis for launching effective referral programs.
 You should start with planning your requirements, finding the right software, and then launching and optimizing your referral campaigns.
-We hope this guide helps you go through all the phases from planning to implementation of your next successful refer-a-friend program.
+I hope this referral guide helped you go through all the phases from planning to implementation of your next (hopefully successful) refer-a-friend program.